Public hearings of the United States House Select Committee on the January 6 Attack: Rush to issue presidential pardons

-Cheney observed the White House counsel Pat Cipollone and his team of lawyers had threatened to resign in response to an increasingly hostile climate of lawless activity within the Oval Office.
+Cheney observed White House counsel Pat Cipollone and his team of lawyers had threatened to resign in response to an increasingly hostile climate of lawless activity within the Oval Office.
 Another video clip was then shown in which Jared Kushner characterized Cipollone's concerns as "whining."
 During his testimony, Kushner claimed that his primary "interest at that time" was to complete as many presidential pardons as possible.
 Cheney also said that Representative Scott Perry and other Republican members of Congress had "sought Presidential pardons for their roles in attempting to overturn the 2020 election."

 Attack on the Capitol

 The committee showed video, much of it never before seen by the public, of the mob charging the Capitol and battling police.
 The video began with scenes of roughly 200 Proud Boys leading the assault on the Capitol.
 As later scenes showed a violent rampage, audio was overlaid of Trump later saying, "The love in the air.
 I've never seen anything like it."
 As the attack lasted several hours, the video contained timestamps to illustrate the timeline.
 Documentary filmmaker Nick Quested provided testimony during the live hearing; he was embedded with the Proud Boys on January 6.
 Capitol Police officer Caroline Edwards also testified live and in-person; she was seriously injured on January 6 while defending the Capitol against initial attacks by Proud Boys and during the mob violence that followed.